anand-189101/IBM-INTERNSHIP/README.md

 **Solution Overview**

 An end-to-end machine learning solution was developed to automate Power System Fault Detection and Classification  projects.
-The system uses a Kaggle dataset – https://www.kaggle.com/datasets/ziya07/power-system faults-dataset to predict the fault type from the dataset.
+The system uses a Kaggle dataset – https://www.kaggle.com/datasets/ziya07/power-system-faults-dataset to predict the fault type from the dataset.
 The final, trained model was deployed as a real-time web service on the IBM Cloud platform.

 **⚙️ Technology Stack**